soupjake/RosterWebApp/README.md

 ![](demoimages/absencedemo.gif)

 Note, if an absence is assigned AFTER an employee is rostered to a session, they will still be rostered.
 You should unroster an employee from a session if they are going to be assigned an absence.
+I felt the implementation of an automatic unroster when assigning an absence afterwards would be too intrusive as I prefer to leave out as much automatic stuff as possible.

 ### View Roster Hours